morisawausa/Glyphs-Scripts/README.md

 This script does some rudimentary correctness checking, and will ensure that The designspace file you load has the same number of axes, with the same names, in the same order as in the Glyphs open font.

+Useful for importing substitutions back into the Glyphs file for instance exports after setting up substiutions using our [VF Visualizer tool](https://github.com/morisawausa/_vfvisualizer).

 ## Italic Bowtie

+Italicizes the selected glyph(s), while setting up “bowtie” guides in the edit view to show the relationship of a font’s vertical and slanted sidebearings.

 A Glyphs port of [Italic Bowtie](https://github.com/FontBureau/fbOpenTools/tree/master/ItalicBowtie) originally developed for Robofont by Cyrus Highsmith and DJR.